Humberto-hub1/my-site-humberto/README.md

   This is my first project done, in which it was used HTML and CSS.
   It's a blog simulation, demonstrating who I am and means of contact.

-Obrigado ela a atenção e visita!
+Obrigado pela a atenção e visita!
 (Thank you for your attention and visit!) (. ❛ ᴗ ❛.)